HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-extras.md

 # Example Application: Extras

-This page is the extra section for [Example Application: A Mention-Level Extraction System](walkthrough-mention.html).
+This document contains the extra section for the [Example Application: A Mention-Level Extraction System](walkthrough-mention.html) document.

 ### Contents